-Meeting the requirements of any policy, let alone the CJIS Security Policy, can be frustrating, difficult and resource intensive.
+Meeting the requirements of any policy, let alone the CJIS Security Policy, can be frustrating and resource intensive.

-This week we are going to look into how to meet the Security Awareness Training requirements of the CJIS Security Policy in the easiest and most resource-sparing way (both in terms of personnel time and cost $$).
+This week we are going to look into how to meet the Security Awareness Training requirements of the CJIS Security Policy.
+I’m going to try to make this easy and help save you time and resources.

-Naturally, before we can comply with any requirement we need to know exactly what it is we’re trying to comply with.
-So let’s take a look at the current requirements.
+But before we can comply with any requirement we need to know exactly what it is we’re trying to comply with.
+So let’s take a look at the current requirements:

 First thing we have to realize is that the requirements for security awareness training are dependent on the role of the individual.
 Depending on what one’s role is in an organization, their training may be different from others in the same organization.
 Equally as important to realize is that the training topics required by the CJIS Security Policy are only “baseline guidance” and can be expanded/enhanced by the CJIS Systems Officer.